petablox/popl2020-artifact/README.md

 ./exp1/alps.sh
 ./exp1/difflog.sh $NUM_CORES
 ```
+Note that with `NUM_CORES=6`, and running on a 3.1GHz Core i9-9900 CPU, the first command takes approximately 4 hours to
+complete.

 The data from the first script, `./exp1/prosynth.sh` is stored in a sub-directory named `/popl2020-artifact/exp1-work`.
 This includes detailed logs from each run of ProSynth, and a summary file named `/popl2020-artifact/exp1-work/data.log`.